1. How do I get the articles I requested through Document Delivery/Interlibrary Loan service?

 Fees vary according to patron group.
-Please see the Fees for Services page
+Please see Fees for Services

 5. If I request multiple items through Document Deliver/Interlibrary Loan, how do I know which requests will be electronically delivered and which ones will not?

 You will receive an e-mail notification for each item received.
-That e-mail message will include information about the delivery method.
+The e-mail message will include information about the delivery method.